Unique and Unparalleled System of Support

-Cofounded 40 years ago by Chancellor Charles Modica, St. George’s University School of Medicine pioneered the concept of international medical education.
+Cofounded over 40 years ago by Chancellor Charles Modica, St. George’s University School of Medicine pioneered the concept of international medical education.
 Today, SGU remains at the forefront of educating students to not only meet the demands of the modern practice of medicine, but to meet the increasing demand for primary care physicians in underserved areas.
 SGU’s current leadership team is dedicated to this goal and has the experience and expertise to make it a reality.

 One World, One Health, One Medicine